fbpx

 1. Utilise gifting allowances and exemptions

-Although the details are yet to be ironed out, as it currently stands it appears the £1m allowance will follow the usual rules of gifts made in the past seven years.
-That means gifts of land or assets can be made during a person’s lifetime.
-If the owner survives seven years after the gift, it falls outside their estate and would not use up any of the allowance.
+Gifts of land or assets can be made during a person’s lifetime.
+If the owner survives seven years after the gift, it usually falls outside their estate and would not use up any of the allowance.

 This could mean transferring agricultural assets to younger generations now reduces or eliminates any liability.
 Staggering gifts could also be used to gradually move the farm into the children’s names, potentially reducing the inheritance tax exposure, whilst still maintaining an element of control.
 The balance, of course, is ensuring parents still have enough to live on.